baselr/awsbatchtools/README.md

 # awsbatchtools
-provide R interface to run AWS batch jobs and process their results
+provides R interface to run AWS batch jobs and process their results